tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ## Basic Operations

 As a bit of a warmup, let's write a few of the fundamental operations we'll be using.
-These make up a bit more of the "DSL" we've created with `LayoutM`.
+These make up a bit more of the "DSL" we're making with `LayoutM`.

 ### Yielding Tokens